Code-Institute-Submissions/reaction-game/README.md

 ---
 ## Testing
 ### Manual Testing
-The manual testing have been performed in Google Chrome, Safari, Mozilla Firefox and Edge on a MacBook Pro 13".
-Testing for responsiveness has been made in dev tools continously throughout the building process.<br>
+The manual testing has been performed in Google Chrome, Safari, Mozilla Firefox, and Edge on a MacBook Pro 13".
+Testing for responsiveness has been made in dev tools continuously throughout the building process.
-In older versions of Safari there is not an optimal user experience where the start button and pop-up modal is too big and border-radius is extensive.
+In older versions of Safari, there is not an optimal user experience where the start button and pop-up modal are too big and the border-radius is extensive.<br>

 Manual testing made by family members on various devices and screen sizes.
 A problem with landing site on a Iphone 6s where the page was overflowing in height and didn't scroll.

 **Features**
 - Start button tested in various screen sizes and browsers.
-The start button responds to satisfaction and hover effect is clearly visible.
+The start button responds to satisfaction and hovers effect is clearly visible.
-- Timer is tested in various screen sizes and browsers.
-It starts and measure correct time (60 seconds), display given intervals of 10 seconds left in yellow colour and 5 seconds left in red correctly.
-The timer also start and display correctly after restart of game.
+- The timer is tested in various screen sizes and browsers.
+It starts and measures the correct time (60 seconds), displays gave intervals of
+10 seconds left in yellow color and 5 seconds left in red correctly.
+The timer also starts and displays correctly after the restart of the game.
-- Userscore display when game starts and correctly increment the score of 10 and 5 points depending how fast the player click on target items.
+- Userscore display when the game starts and correctly increment the score of 10 and 5 points depending on how fast the player clicks on target items.
-Userscore also display correctly after restart of game.
-Userscore is correctly displayed in modal after game end with correct total score.
+Userscore also displays correctly after the restart of the game.
+Userscore is correctly displayed in modal after game end with the correct total score.
-- Reactivity score is displayed after two target items have been clicked and continue to measure time elapsed between clicked items during game.
+- Reactivity score is displayed after two target items have been clicked and continue to measure the time elapsed between clicked items during the game.
-- Target items is displayed when game starts and are shown in random interval, in random positions and in random sizes.
-The interval is stopped when timer end still displaying one target item.
-Some target items is causing an overflow in some screen sizes which makes the page jump.
-This is due to Domrect incorrect sizing of viewport and is **not** to satisfaction.
+- Target items are displayed when the game starts and are shown in random intervals, in random positions, and in random sizes.
+The interval is stopped when the timer end still displaying one target item.
+Some target items are causing an overflow in some screen sizes which makes the page jump.
+This is due to Domrect incorrect sizing of the viewport and is **not** to satisfaction.
-- Modal is displayed at end of game, centered in page.
-Total score is displayed correctly.
+- Modal is displayed at end of the game, centered on the page.
+The total score is displayed correctly.
 0 score is not displayed.
-Restart game button is functional and tested in various screen sizes and browser.
+Restart game button is functional and tested in various screen sizes and browsers.
 The button with its hover effect is displayed to satisfaction.
-When restart button is clicked the home page is refreshed with no delay.
+When the restart button is clicked the home page is refreshed with no delay.
-- The project was deployed and shared at Code Institute peer-code-review with the only feedback of the target items causing overflow on page.
+- The project was deployed and shared at Code Institute peer-code-review with the only feedback of the target items causing overflow on-page.
 - Testing all links in documentation is correct with no errors.

 ### Validators used